KeyanSong/431-2018/slides/class18/README.md

 Everyone completed it.
 Thanks!
 The responses are at http://bit.ly/431-2018-minute17-response.

+### Helping Out

+One student asked "Can others in the class provide a hint of what resource they have found most helpful to them for this class (ex: R cheat sheets, the class notes, etc)?"

+- I'll try to remember to ask about this in the Class 19 minute paper, but if you have any thoughts that you would like to share, please send them to **431-help**, and we'll compile them.

+## Visualizations of the Day

+- We'll spend a few minutes at the [FiveThirtyEight forecasts](https://projects.fivethirtyeight.com/2018-midterm-election-forecast/senate) again, delving deeper into the Congressional model (House and Senate).
+- The Upshot (NY Times) is polling **live**, in real time at https://www.nytimes.com/interactive/2018/upshot/elections-polls.html
+    - The key article explaining this is by Nate Cohn "[Live From the Battleground Districts: Polls of the Key Races for House Control](https://www.nytimes.com/2018/09/06/upshot/midterms-2018-polls-live.html)" posted 2018-09-06.

 ## Additional Courses at DataCamp to Consider

 - G Elliott Morris on "[Analyzing Election and Polling Data in R](https://www.datacamp.com/courses/analyzing-election-and-polling-data-in-r)" which seems aimed at people with journalism backgrounds but may be of interest.